 Learning is personalized

 It’s easy to watch and observe while you’re learning something new.
 It’s easy to get excited about a new concept.
-But you don’t know if you’ve achieved true mastery of what you’ve learned until you have to apply it.
+But you don’t know if you’ve achieved true mastery of what you’ve learned until you apply it.
 Having a mentor personalizes your learning.

 Opportunities to practice and improve skills